-- Marketing may be met with any MKT course.
+- Management Information Systems may be met with any MIS course, including BUS 1350.
+Students completing ACC 3303 or any CSI course are not required to take an MIS course.
+BUS 1350 is not required of Fellows; many Fellows have sufficiently strong backgrounds in computers and/or software to select an advanced class in MIS. - Marketing may be met with any MKT course.
 Many Fellows choose MKT 3305 (Introduction to Marketing), MKT 3310 (Introduction to Professional Selling), MKT 3325 (Consumer Behavior), or MKT 3330 (Marketing Research). - Law most commonly met with BL 3305, any other BL course, or ECO 4318.
 Law-based courses taken outside the business school may also satisfy the law requirement if approved by a Business Fellows advisor; however, a law-based class taken outside the business school will not count toward the 31 business hours required for the Business Fellows major.
 PSC 1387 does not satisfy the law requirement, though other law-based PSC courses can. - 3.
+Fellows courses: All Fellows must earn credit for BBF 1101 and BBF 4007.
+BBF 1101 is an orientation course for Fellows, preferably taken in the student's first semester in Business Fellows.
+It includes the history, procedures, and values of the Business Fellows major.
+BBF 4007 is a zero-hour credit exit interview course.
+It is essential for the assessment of learning outcomes for the major, and it provides a book-end perspective on the values of Fellows. - 4.
 Thesis hours: students writing a formal thesis may receive up to six credit hours for the thesis.
 If written in conjunction with the Honors Program, credit will be in HON 3100, 3101, and 4V87.
-Otherwise, the student may receive independent study credit (4V98) in an appropriate academic discipline.
-If a student's thesis topic and advisor are within the business school, then thesis hours may count toward the Business Fellows major. - 4.
+Otherwise, the student may receive independent study credit (e.g., 4V98) in an appropriate academic discipline.
+If a student's thesis topic and advisor are within the business school, then thesis hours may count toward the Business Fellows major. - 5.
 Additional requirements: to meet business school accreditation standards, each student must complete at least one course in each of the following areas: - Global/Diversity Education - Communication Skills - Technology Education